c4lliope/rfcs/037-prototypes/proposal.md

 type InfoRequest struct {
   // The object to act on.
   Object Object `json:"object"`

+  // Path to a file into which the prototype must write its InfoResponse.
+  ResponsePath string `json:"response_path"`
 }

 // InfoResponse is the payload written to stdout from the `./info` script.